-Following the announcement of the Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism issued by the FSA in February 2018, the agricultural cooperatives and fishery cooperatives have made further efforts to enhance their AML/CFT measures, such as adopting a risk-based approach and revising their formats for the "documents prepared by specified business operators," as provided for in the Ordinance for Implementation of the Act on Prevention of Transfer of Criminal Proceeds, and by refining the CDD and STR Reporting Procedures (unified version), which are used by both agricultural cooperatives and fishery cooperatives for appropriate CDD and STR reporting.
+The agricultural cooperatives and fishery cooperatives have made further efforts to enhance their AML/CFT measures, such as adopting a risk-based approach and revising their formats for the "documents prepared by specified business operators, etc." This is as provided for in the Ordinance for Implementation of the Act on Prevention of Transfer of Criminal Proceeds by considering the actual state of the cooperatives and also introducing a checklist to be used at the time when an account is opened, adding a provision for restricting transactions to the regulations on savings accounts and managing the period of stay of foreign customers.

-6. Life Insurance Industry
+6. Life Insurance Industry [FSA]